What is the cost of services provided by SJDC?

 How long does it take to complete digital forensics analysis?

-Generally, a basic request for an computer analysis (recover e-mail, a specific document, etc) requires a minimum of seven and a half billable hours (imaging, analysis, verification, duplication, documentation, etc).
+Generally, a basic request for an computer analysis (recover e-mail, a specific document, etc) requires a minimum of ten billable hours (imaging, analysis, verification, duplication, documentation, etc).
 Broader requests that involve extensive research (searches for less specific evidence) are likely to exceed 20 hours.
 E-discovery requires a significant amount of time, which is generally difficult to estimate in advance.
 While each case is different, SJDC can provide a rough estimate of the amount of time expected for the request during the initial consultation.

 What is the likelihood of recovering deleted text messages?

 Successful recovery of pertinent messages depends on a number of factors, including the amount of time and/or device usage (amount of texting) since deletion.
 Generally, if the device has been used frequently since message deletion, the majority of text messages recovered were usually deleted within the last few months before the device is received for analysis.
 This is not always the case and we often recover text messages that were deleted years before the device is received for analysis.
 Other factors to consider include; the amount of stored data relative to the capacity of the device, whether the device has been factory reset, and/or the use of additional steps (e.g., third party applications) to assist with permanent deletion.
 That said, we almost always recover deleted text messages, but they may not be the text messages of interest.

 If the device is an iPhone that was connected to a computer with iTunes, there is a good chance of recovering more dated deleted messages from the computer.
 If this is the case, give us a call so we can help determine the likelihood of recovery.

 Do I have to send my phone for SJDC to recover data (text messages, contacts, call logs, etc)?